 The vPlatform Manager SHALL be measured into the pTPM and be remotely appraisable.

-The vPlatform Manager MAY act as the system interface to the pTPM, in order to ensure that no unauthorized components make use of vPlatform Manager pTPM keys.
+The vPlatform Manager MAY act as the exclusive system interface to the pTPM, in order to ensure that no unauthorized components make use of vPlatform Manager pTPM keys.

-The vPlatform Manager MAY provide support for deep attestation via mechanisms described in such as creation and certification of eAIKs.
+The vPlatform Manager MAY provide support for deep attestation via mechanisms described in Section 10.6, such as creation and certification of eAIKs.

 vPlatform Manager Description (informative)